 Note: Overhead crane skewing is when the bridge is not perfectly perpendicular to the runway.

-Some of the problems that these types of stresses can result in:
+Some of the problems that these types of stress can result in:

-Signs to look for that your cane may not be aligned properly and is skewing.
+Signs to look for that your cane may not be aligned properly and is skewed.

 Damage and Degree to Wire Rope

-Wire rope’s life can be impacted by a variety of operational circumstances.
+A variety of operational circumstances can impact a wire rope’s life.
 How long the wire rope can function depends on a number of factors, including bending, stresses, loading circumstances, speed of load application (shock load), abrasion, corrosion, sling design, materials handled, climatic conditions (heat or chemical exposure), lubrication, and history of use.

 Contact Interruptions